 The data science job market is booming.
 Jobs in tech and big data pay more and there’s increased hiring demand.
 That’s why a growing number of professionals are making a career pivot to jobs in data science.

-Finance is one sector that aligns closely with data science.
+Finance and fintech is one sector that aligns closely with data science.
 As a result, many finance professionals are seeking early and mid-career transitions to big data jobs.
 But the most common questions they have are:

 Is it worth it to switch careers from finance to data science?
 What types of skills will I need to learn to be successful?